 Some farmers' markets are carefully managed, adhering to strict guidelines for pricing, quality and vendor selection.
 Others are more relaxed in their vendor criteria.
 Some farmers' markets allow vendors to purchase a certain percentage of products to resell, which is something to keep in mind if you are there to purchase locally grown produce.
 "I always ask where — and how — the food is grown.
 If the answer isn't clear, I simply move on," says Clark.

-Whether you're a notice or a frequent visitor to farmers' markets, here are a few more pointers to help you get the most for your time and money:
+Whether you're a novice or a frequent visitor to farmers' markets, here are a few more pointers to help you get the most for your time and money:

 - Plan ahead.
 Think about how many meals you'll be preparing in the coming week and buy your produce accordingly.
 Try to avoid bringing home more than you need; it's not a bargain if you end up throwing it away.